Mississippi HVAC License: Everything to Know - Housecall Pro

 There is no set requirement for the amount or type of experience you need.
 Instead, list the three past jobs you have done in relevant fields, and the licensing board reviews the jobs for qualified experience.

-You can get experience by training at schools, like Delta Technical College or the Career Development Center.
+You can get experience by training at schools like Delta Technical College or the Career Development Center.
 Training tends to cost about $150 per course.
-Others choose to purchase their own tools and work as an apprentice or assistant for a contractor.
+Others choose to purchase their own tools and work as apprentices or assistants for contractors.

 After showing you meet basic contractor requirements and possess relevant HVAC experience, it will be time for your exams.
 These exams are run by the Mississippi State Board of Contractors.
 You need to take at least two exams, one in law and business and one in general HVAC topics.